anycable/anycable-rails/README.md

 With AnyCable you can use channels, client-side JS, broadcasting - (almost) all that you can do with Action Cable.

-You can even use Action Cable in development and not be afraid of [compatibility issues](#compatibility).

 💾 [Example Application](https://github.com/anycable/anycable_rails_demo)

 📑 [Documentation](https://docs.anycable.io/rails/getting_started).